Perhaps no piece of literature is quoted more often than The Art of War book by Sun Tzu.

 Chapter 8: Variation Of Tactics

-Lack of planning or foreseeing results from action.
+Lack of planning or foreseeing results from the action.

 Easily provoked and deviated from a strategic plan by lack of emotional fortitude.

 Sensitive to shame and public opinion.
 A leader unwilling to make an unpopular decision.

 A leader not willing to commit to a dangerous or arduous task when it is tactically necessary.